swaroop97/ML-models/README.md

 # Data Science Template

 This repo contains the recommended structure for a Python data science project.
-For more information on data science in VS Code, see the [Data Science Overview](https://code.visualstudio.com/docs/datascience/overview) in our docs.
 In this , I have used `pandas` and `matplotlib` libraries to perform data analysis and visualize sample data and the `pytest` library to perform tests.

 ## Running the Sample